oddlama/fora-docs/outlining-the-differences.md

 - Group definitions are executed once per relevant host.
 This is necessary to ensure correct variable modification behavior.
 Slow operations in a group module will therefore contribute more to execution time when there are many hosts.
-- Fora requires all managed hosts to already have python3.9 installed.
+- Fora requires all managed hosts to already have python3.9 installed. *(This situation might improve in the future)*
+- Currently you cannot escalate privileges on the remote systems.
+You either need to login as root, or be restricted to the user you logged in as. *(Will be possible in the future)*